aya119119/ai-document-summarizer/README.md

 | DOCX | python-docx |
 | TXT | Built-in Python functions |

-After reading the file, the content is converted into a single plain-text string.
+After reading a file, its content will be converted into a single plain-text string.

 ---

-## 2. Text Preprocessing
+### 2. Text Preprocessing

 Raw documents often contain unwanted elements such as: